 Some accommodations offer game drives in their packages, but it is also possible to book a day trip safari at Pilanesberg.

 Madikwe Game Reserve

 For those looking for a more exclusive safari experience, one should consider Madikwe Game Reserve.
 Situated on the red sands on the edge of the Kalahari, it is home to a unique mixture of desert and savannah species.

 The game reserve accommodations vary from family-orientated campsites to the ultimate romantic luxurious suites – perfect for honeymooners.
 If you are looking to indulge yourselves during your trip, enjoy a 3-day luxury safari at Madikwe.
-Stand a chance to spot elephants, lions, leopards, rhinos, and the endangered wild dogs.

-The stunning scenery varies from woodlands to wetlands to palm savannahs, to lush coastal forests and spectacular golden beaches.
+The spectacular scenery varies from woodlands to wetlands to palm savannahs, to lush coastal forests and spectacular golden beaches.
 Generally, the game reserves in this region lie close to the iSimangaliso Wetland Park.
 Allowing you to combine a Big 5 safari with scuba-diving in one of South Africa’s best spots.

 The best time to visit would be during the dry season, which lasts from about late May to October.
 The climate is ideal during this time and optimal for game viewing, as animals concentrate around water sources.

-Final Thoughts on South African Safari Holidays
+Final Thoughts on South African Safaris

 Don’t pass up the opportunity to spot a lazy leopard in the tree, a baby elephant with its mother drinking from a water source, or a lion praying on its next meal.